Suhaib-Aamer/itc-financial-analysis/README.md

 ## 🛠 How to Run

-1. Place your Chroma DB zip file and background image in the working directory.
+1. Place your Chroma DB zip file in the working directory.
 2. Replace:
    ```python
    API_key = "your api key"